snaketh4x0r/SocialStreams/README.md

 **plz check asset folder for screenshots**

-To know about time tokenization with ethereum https://medium.com/@jschiarizzi/i-tokenized-my-time-and-made-it-an-asset-you-can-buy-trade-4457708a2520
+To know about time tokenization experiments with ethereum https://medium.com/@jschiarizzi/i-tokenized-my-time-and-made-it-an-asset-you-can-buy-trade-4457708a2520

 To know more about social tokens(you can create your own using roll btw)